-Having studied the technical aspects of guitar design for nearly 30 years and after having built numerous R&D instruments (as well as many more for clients), I feel I have a good understanding of what great guitars are all about.
-And I know just how rare they really are.
+Having studied the technical aspects of guitar design for nearly 30 years and after having built numerous R&D instruments (as well as many more for clients), I feel I have a good understanding of what great guitar design is all about.
+And I know just how rare great designs are.

-It’s long been known that the best guitars are built “on the cusp of disaster”, that’s to say they are built only just strong enough to survive the static string loads long term so that they are maximally responsive to the excitation provided by plucking the strings.
+It’s long been known that the best guitars are built “on the cusp of disaster”.
+That is to say, they are built only just strong enough to survive the static string loads long term so that they are maximally responsive to the excitation provided by plucking the strings.

 So tuning a guitar’s resonances to specific frequencies is important (see Modal Tuning), but only if you have a responsive guitar in the first place, otherwise it doesn’t matter, and it’s this path of least resistance that most builders have unwittingly followed by overbuilding their instruments.